-It is a pleasure for us to present the Comprehensive Annual Financial Report (CAFR) of the Colorado River Commission (the Commission) for the year ended June 30, 2009, prepared by the financial and administrative division staff.
+It is a pleasure for us to present the Comprehensive Annual Financial Report (CAFR) of the Colorado River Commission (the Commission) for the year ended June 30, 2010, prepared by the financial and administrative division staff.
 This CAFR is published to fulfill state law and bond covenants requiring such within six months of the close of each fiscal year.
 Management assumes full responsibility for the completeness and reliability of the information contained in this report, based on a comprehensive framework of internal control that it has established for this purpose.
 The Commission's internal controls have been developed with the assistance of the State of Nevada Controller's office.
-Because the cost of internal control should not exceed anticipated benefits, the objective is to provide reasonable, rather than absolute, assurance that the financial statements are free of any material misstatements.
+Because the cost of internal control should not exceed anticipated benefits, the objective is to provide reasonable, rater than absolute, assurance that the financial statements are free of any material misstatements.

-Piercy Bowler Taylor & Kern, Certified Public Accountants and Business Advisors, audited the Commission's fiscal 2009 financial statements.
-The goal of the independent audit was to provide reasonable assurance that the financial statements of the Commission are free of material misstatement.
+Piercy Bowler Taylor and Kern, Certified Public Accountants and Business Advisors, audited the Commission's fiscal 2010 basic financial statements.
+The goal of the independent audit was to provide reasonable assurance that the basic financial statements of the Commission are free of material misstatement.
 The independent audit involved examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements; assessing the accounting principles used and significant estimates made by management; and evaluating the overall financial statement presentation.
-The independent auditors concluded, based upon the audit, that there was a reasonable basis for rendering an unqualified opinion that the Commission's basic financial statements for the fiscal year ended June 30, 2009, are fairly presented, in all material respects, in conformity with generally accepted accounting principles (GAAP).
+The independent auditors concluded, based upon the audit, that there was a reasonable basis for rendering an unqualified opinion that the Commission's basic financial statements for the fiscal year ended June 30, 2010, are fairly presented, in all material respects, in conformity with accounting principles generally accepted in the United States (GAAP).
 The independent auditors' report is presented in the financial section of this report.